raystack/meteor/plugins/sinks/kafka/README.md

 ## Behavior

-Each Record's Entity is serialized as a Protocol Buffers message and published to the configured Kafka topic.
-Edges are not included in the message (there is currently no proto wrapper for a full Record).
+The message value is the whole Record serialized as JSON (`{"entity": {...}, "edges": [...]}`, snake_case keys, `edges` omitted when empty) and published to the configured Kafka topic.

-If `key_path` is set, the value of that Entity field is used as the Kafka message key, which controls partition assignment.
+If `key_path` is set, the value of that Entity field is protobuf-encoded and used as the Kafka message key, which controls partition assignment.
 If omitted, messages are published without a key and distributed across partitions by the producer.

 ## Contributing